eteceric/Advanced-TicTacToe/README.md

 # Advanced-TicTacToe
 Advanced TicTacToe is a surprisingly complex strategy game that puts a spin on the classic Tic Tac Toe game.
+This implementation was written and designed by Eric Wang, in CIS 120 at the University of Pennsylvania.

 Description:
 Advanced Tic Tac Toe: There are 9 small tic tac toe